weijuey/tp/docs/UserGuide.md

 ### Locating contacts by tag : `findtag`

 Find contacts based on the selected tags given by keywords to search for.
+This command only works in list view.

 Format: `findtag KEYWORD [MORE_KEYWORDS]`